 Librarian of the Year in 2015.

 Previously, Ms. Reardon was Executive Director of the Westchester (NY) Library System, a 38-member cooperative library system.
 Prior to that, she was Deputy Executive Director of the Brooklyn Public Library, serving as Chief Operating Officer of the nation’s fifth largest library system.
 She also served as Acting Executive Director and Director of Finance, responsible for the Library’s $85 million annual budget.

 Ms. Reardon began her library career at New York Public.
 She holds a B.A. from SUNY Purchase, an M.A. from Fordham University, and an M.L.S. from the Palmer School of Library Science at Long Island University.
-She is an Endowment Trustee of the American Library Association, a member of the Standing Committee of the Metropolitan Libraries Caucus of the International Federation of Library Associations, and chair of the board of Lyrasis, a library services organization.
-She also serves on the boards of several organizations, including the Greater Philadelphia Chamber of Commerce, the Greater Philadelphia Cultural Alliance, the Philadelphia Education Fund, and the West Philadelphia Alliance for Children.
-She is a resident of the Logan Square neighborhood of Philadelphia.
+She is an Endowment Trustee of the American Library Association, a member of the Standing Committee of the Metropolitan Libraries Caucus of the International Federation of Library Associations, and chair of the board of LYRASIS, a library services organization.
+She also serves on the boards of several organizations, including the Greater Philadelphia Chamber of Commerce, the Greater Philadelphia Cultural Alliance, the Philadelphia Education Fund, and the West Philadelphia Alliance for Children and the Chair for the Parkway Council Foundation.